 Did you know that a cat's sense of smell is 14 times stronger than a human's?
-That is because its total nasal organ is comparatively larger than that of a human.
+That's because the total capacity of the cat's nasal organ is comparatively larger than that of a human.
 It could be said that a cat's nose is its most important organ.

-- To Smell Food: Right after birth, the blind kitten will use his sense of smell to locate his mother and to latch onto a teat.
-From then on, a cat's sense of smell will lead him to food, sometimes in the unlikeliest places.
-A cat with an active URI (upper respiratory infection), or an aging cat, may have a reduced sense of smell and go "off" his food (taste is associated with smell).
-You can help by warming the food slightly, to enhance its odor.
+Right after birth, the blind kitten will use its sense of smell to locate its mother and to latch onto a teat.
+From then on, a cat's sense of smell will always lead it to food, yet sometimes in unlikely places.
+A cat will search high and low, in high tree branches as well as your kitchen cabinets, for the next morsel.

 Jacobson's Organ and the Flehman Response

-Cats (along with snakes and a few other mammals) have a magnificent organ called the vomeronasal organ, most often known as the Jacobson's organ.
-It is located at the mouth, just behind the front teeth, and connects to the nasal cavity.
-Opening his mouth slightly enables a cat's Jacobson's organ to open up the ducts connecting to the nasal cavity.
+Cats (along with snakes and also a few other mammals) have a magnificent organ called the vomeronasal organ, most often known as the Jacobson's organ.
+It is located in the mouth, just behind the front teeth, and it connects to the nasal cavity.
+Opening the mouth slightly enables a cat's Jacobson's organ to open up the ducts connecting up into the nasal cavity.

-Cats' Nose Leather
+Feline Nose Leather

 A cat's nose leather may be either black or pink, depending on genetics and the cat's basic coloring.
 Nose leather has a tough surface, but it is living tissue that is susceptible to disease.
 As with all mammals, white or light-colored cats are prone to a squamous cancer of this part of the nose and of the ears.